AB 12 Overview: One-Month Cap and Effective Date

 AB 12 does not require landlords to refund excess deposits collected before July 1, 2024.
 A lease signed in March 2024 with a two-month deposit remains valid through its initial term.
 The landlord may hold the full amount until the tenant moves out or the lease renews, whichever comes first.
 Upon renewal, the deposit must be reduced to one month's rent, with the excess refunded to the tenant or credited against future rent.

 This grandfathering provision created a compliance window for landlords with multi-year leases.
-A $12,000/month Corona del Mar SFR leased in January 2024 with a $24,000 deposit can hold that amount through December 2025 if the lease runs two years.
-When the tenant renews in January 2026, the landlord must return $12,000 or apply it to the security deposit for the new term.
+A Corona del Mar SFR leased in January 2024 with a higher deposit can hold that amount through the initial term.
+When the tenant renews, the landlord must adjust the deposit to one month's rent.
 Failure to adjust triggers statutory penalties under Section 1950.5(l).

-For landlords managing large coastal portfolios, tracking pre- and post-AB 12 leases requires robust property-management software.
-NextGen Coastal's platform flags renewal dates six months in advance and auto-calculates compliant deposit amounts, ensuring no lease slips through with an outdated two-month hold.
-Manual tracking in spreadsheets or paper files invites errors—especially when a single landlord manages ten or fifteen SFRs with staggered lease terms.
+For landlords managing large coastal portfolios, tracking pre- and post-AB 12 leases requires good property-management software.
+We flag renewal dates six months in advance and auto-calculate compliant deposit amounts so no lease slips through with an outdated two-month hold.
+Manual tracking in spreadsheets or paper files invites errors, especially when a single landlord manages ten or fifteen SFRs with staggered lease terms.

 21-Day Return and AB 2801 Photo Requirements

-California law mandates that landlords return security deposits—or provide an itemized statement of deductions—within 21 days of tenant move-out.
+California law mandates that landlords return security deposits (or provide an itemized statement of deductions) within 21 days of tenant move-out.
 AB 12 did not alter this timeline, but AB 2801 (effective January 1, 2024) added new documentation requirements.
-Landlords must now provide photographic evidence of any damage claimed in the itemized statement, along with receipts or invoices for repair costs exceeding $126 (the 2024 threshold, adjusted annually for inflation).
+Landlords must now provide photographic evidence of any damage claimed in the itemized statement, along with receipts or invoices for repair costs exceeding a threshold adjusted annually for inflation.

 Pet-Deposit Caps: AB 2216 and the One-Month Ceiling

 AB 2216, also effective July 1, 2024, prohibits landlords from charging a separate pet deposit in addition to the standard security deposit.
-Instead, landlords may charge pet rent—a monthly fee added to the base rent—but the total security deposit (including any portion allocated to pet damage) cannot exceed one month's rent.
+Instead, landlords may charge pet rent (a monthly fee added to the base rent), but the total security deposit cannot exceed one month's rent.
 The law allows landlords to require renters insurance that covers pet liability, but they cannot demand an upfront lump sum for potential pet damage.

 The statute's interaction with AB 12 is straightforward: the one-month cap is absolute.
-A landlord renting a $11,000/month Malibu home to a tenant with two large dogs collects $11,000 as a security deposit and may charge $100–$200/month in pet rent, but cannot add a $2,000 pet deposit on top.
+A landlord renting a Malibu home to a tenant with two large dogs collects one month's rent as a security deposit and may charge monthly pet rent, but cannot add a separate pet deposit on top.
 The pet-rent income is taxable and does not sit in a trust account; it flows directly to the landlord as additional rent.

 Coastal landlords with pet-friendly policies face heightened risk under the new regime.
 Dogs in beach communities track sand, salt, and moisture into homes, accelerating wear on flooring and baseboards.
 Cats in multi-level SFRs can damage window screens, door frames, and carpeted stairs.
-Without a dedicated pet deposit, landlords must rely on the standard one-month hold to cover both normal tenant damage and pet-related wear—a tough balance when the deposit barely covers a professional carpet replacement in a 2,000-square-foot home.
+Without a dedicated pet deposit, landlords must rely on the standard one-month hold to cover both normal tenant damage and pet-related wear.
+That's a tough balance when the deposit barely covers a professional carpet replacement in a large home.

 AB 1482 Interaction: Rent Control and Deposit Adjustments

-AB 1482—California's statewide rent-control law—caps annual rent increases at 5% plus local CPI, not to exceed 10% total.
+AB 1482 (California's statewide rent-control law) caps annual rent increases at 5% plus local CPI, not to exceed 10% total.
 For 2025, the combined cap is 8.9% in most coastal counties.
 Because AB 12 ties the security deposit to one month's rent, landlords who raise rent at renewal must adjust the deposit proportionally.
-A $10,000/month lease renewed at $10,890/month (the maximum 8.9% increase) requires the tenant to pay an additional $890 to bring the deposit to the new one-month level.
+A lease renewed at the maximum 8.9% increase requires the tenant to pay an additional amount to bring the deposit to the new one-month level.

 The statute does not specify whether the tenant must pay the deposit top-up in a lump sum or may spread it over several months.
 Best practice: include a lease addendum stating that any deposit shortfall must be paid within 30 days of the rent increase taking effect.
 Allowing tenants to defer the payment creates accounting complexity and exposes the landlord to partial under-collateralization if the tenant moves out mid-year.